 Make Space For Your Pet

 You must make extra space for your pet where they can rest.
 Pregnant dogs need room to move around, and they must be comforted as much as possible.
-Your dog needs that same room for their puppies, and you can host the litter after the birth.
+Your dog needs that same room for their puppies, and you can host the litter after birth.

 Postnatal Care For Dogs

 You might want to ask for a house call when you have several puppies.
 Even if your dog only has three puppies, you might not want to keep them all.
 You could plan to give away some of these dogs to better homes, but they need to grow up a little bit first.
 The extra space you made the pregnant pitbull can be used for raising the puppies.
+Although you’ll have to spend some more, these things are essential.

 Keep your Dog Calm